 It was 5pm on a Friday afternoon on a chilly October last year and we were about to have the final Zoom call for the week.
-It was the end of a tough week: my co-founder at Visibility Co, Sarah, and I had spent six months steering our business and our families through COVID, and the previous five days had brought some big strategic decisions, challenging conversations, early mornings and late nights.
+It was the end of a tough week: like many other business owners we had spent six months steering our business and our families through COVID, and the previous five days had brought some big strategic decisions, challenging conversations, early mornings and late nights.
 We both felt worn out.

 An hour later, as we finished the call we turned to each other and could see that we each had tears in our eyes.
 The call had been with Colleen Begg, the co-founder of Women for the Environment Africa, a new movement supporting African women in conservation.
-In the call, Colleen had asked if we would help to design and deliver the one-year leadership program for 20 extraordinary women from across Africa.
-This would include leading the Visibility stream, supporting the women with the will and skills to build influence and have a bigger impact.
+In the call, Colleen had asked if we would help to design and deliver the one-year leadership program for 20 extraordinary women from across the continent.
+This would include leading the Visibility stream, supporting the women with the will and skills to build influence and impact.

 Vision is an integral part of the work we do; the cornerstone of every strategy we create, and it’s the one part of our own strategic process that we never scrimp on.
-It’s the lighthouse sitting atop the rocks, reminding us why the hell we’re up working at midnight, saying yes to projects even when we know we don’t have the time, or putting our kids in front of the TV while we draft just one last email.
+It’s there to remind you why you're working at midnight, saying yes to projects even when you know you'll be stretched, or putting your kids in front of the TV while you draft just one last email.

-Our vision has evolved over time, becoming more focused on social impact and movement-making after seminal insights where we’ve realised we’re either a) not doing work that lights us up or working with values-aligned people; or b) alternatively, do see the outcomes and feel the particular brand of joy that emerges out of purposeful work with visionary people.
+In our case, our vision has evolved over time, becoming more focused on social impact after seminal insights where we’ve realised we’re either a) not doing work with values-aligned people or organisations; or b) have seen the outcomes of purposeful work with visionary people.